Online and In-Person Humanitarian Training Courses

 -

-For all registration inquiries, please connect with Lucianny De Leon, IIHA Programs Coordinator, at [email protected] or call (718) 817-5732.
+For all registration inquiries, please connect with Lucianny De Leon, IIHA Programs Officer, at [email protected] or call (or text on WhatsApp) (718) 817-5732.